andrewM202/cset/110/assessment-2.md

 <br>

-- Specificity is what determines which selector is applied when multiple selectors apply to the same element.
-For instance, in-line CSS is applied to an element over a selector in a CSS stylesheet that is selecting the same element.
-The term cascade basically means that if two selectors have the same specificity, then the selector that comes in last is the one that is applied.
+- Specificity, cascade, and inheritance are different things but are all related to each other.
+Specificity is what determines which property is applied when multiple selectors are targeting the same element, and are both applying the same properties.
+For instance, a class or identity selector's properties will be applied over the same properties in an element selector, even if that element selector comes before the class or ID selector in the stylesheet.
+The term cascade basically means that if two selectors have the same specificity and properties, then the selector that comes in last is the one whose properties is applied (as mentioned in the previous sentence).
+Finally, inheritance describes when a child element also gets the properties of its parent element.
+These concepts are useful to know in organizing CSS - it leads to a design of having general/broad selectors at the top of one's stylesheet, with more specific selectors at the bottom.
+For instance, I may use the universal selector `*` at the top of my stylesheet in order to set all my elements with a margin and padding of zero.
+Later on in my CSS, I can then have a div that has a margin of five pixels, and know that the five pixel value will be the one that is applied.